 Where it is determined that a pupil does have SEN, parents will be formally advised of this and the decision will be added to the pupil's school.
-The aim of formally identifying a pupil with SEN is to help school ensure that effective provision is put in place and so remove barriers to learning.
+The aim of formally identifying a pupil with SEN is to help school ensure that effective provision is put in place and so remove barriers to learning and also monitor the provision that is put in place.
+It also allows gives parents the opportunity to meet with the SENCo at least termly to review this provision.
 The support provided consists of a four part process: